echien216/APCSFinal/README.md

 --INTRODUCTION--

-Mater Tua is a game designed to prevent people from becoming bored and to provide cheap entertainment.
+Mater Tua is a top-down game designed to prevent people from becoming bored and to provide cheap entertainment.
 In it, the player controls a character that must reach the goal within a specified time limit while killing enemies by using skills.
-Getting hit by an enemy damages the player and taking too much damage will result in the player’s death (game over).
-Running out of time before reaching the goal will also cause the player’s death (game over).
-Any extra time left at the end of a level will be added to the next level’s time limit.
+Getting hit by an enemy damages and stuns the player, and taking too much damage will result in the player's death (game over).
+Running out of time before reaching the goal will also cause the player's death (game over).
+Any extra time left at the end of a level will be added to the next level's time limit.

 --INSTRUCTIONS--